yeje88/Bopz_theFinal/README.md

 # The Bopz App - Appsmith Repo

-This repository contains the UI design for the Bopz app.
+This repository contains the UI design for the Bopz App.
 The entire team contributed to this UI evenly; however, due to github challenges discussed with Dr. Fontenot, we ultimately completed the final UI on one computer and are using this repo for our second commit.

 ## How to Launch App:
 Please follow the installation steps in the boilerplate repo first https://github.com/ellaholl/BopzApp_FlaskComponent.